martina-rama/SIR-INN/README.md

-# SIR-INN: Physics-Informed Neural Networks for Influenza Forecasting
+#  Forecasting Seasonal Influenza Epidemics with Physics-Informed Neural Networks

 This repository contains the code to evaluate and use **SIR-INN**, a continuous-time epidemiological forecasting framework based on a physics-informed neural approximation of the SIR model.